Chiropractic Malpractice And Chiropractic Stroke

 Chiropractic Malpractice And Chiropractic Stroke Lawyers Helping Injured Patients In Idaho

 Many controversies rage about the efficacy and safety of chiropractic treatment.
 Among the topics are issues related to chiropractic stroke.
 Some people believe in chiropractic care many do not.
 There are chiropractors who practice within the standards of the profession and report a history of positive results for patients.

 But, and it’s a big but, there have been many thousands of chiropractic malpractice and injury reports, including chiropractic stroke cases, filed against chiropractors according to the National Practitioner Data Bank.
 That is because chiropractors can hurt people.

 A chiropractor’s care is expected to meet or exceed standards of care accepted in the chiropractic community.
 When this standard is not met, injured patients can face unexpected hardships and difficulties.
 In these case, the answer is that you may need to sue the chiropractor that hurt you.
 Our attorneys understand the emotional, physical, and financial issues that can accompany injuries related to negligent chiropractic care.
 Lawsuits against chiropractors are not easy but our attorneys are committed to recovering compensation for our clients’ losses.

-You Need a Quality Injury Lawyer for Chiropractic Malpractice, Chiropractic Stroke and Other Chiropractic Injury Claims
+Quality Injury Lawyers for Chiropractic Malpractice, Chiropractic Stroke and Other Chiropractic Injury Claims

 A chiropractic stroke, or chiropractic-induced stroke occurs when an artery to the brain ruptures, tears or becomes blocked because of a chiropractor’s manipulation of your neck.
 These are often referred to as vertebral artery dissection or “VAD” cases.
 They can also involve the carotid artery.
 Many times, the patient is unaware the stroke was caused by chiropractor negligence, because the stroke occurs long after the arterial injury the chiropractor caused.

 The American Heart Association in August 2014, issued a statement that recognized getting your neck adjusted by a chiropractor or osteopathic physician may have complications up to and including stroke.
 Although the exact numbers of chiropractor induced injuries is simply not known, we do know it is far higher than zero.